rehierl/abstract-properties/08-x-mathematics-2/08-0-set-theory/2-0-trees-in-dst.md

 # trees in (descriptive) set theory (DST)

-One kind of "well-behaved" sets in DST is analogous to the concept of node trees in Graph theory:
+One kind of "well-behaved" sets in DST is analogous to the concept of node trees in Graph Theory:

 A tree `T` in DST is a collection of sequences `S` over a set of elements `N` such that every prefix `p` of each sequence in `T` is also a sequence in `T`.